 6. Ring In Fall With Music: Since 2016, the Lava Hot Springs Folk Festival has brought talented regional artists to multiple downtown venues to benefit the town’s elementary school music program.
 This year, you can expect a bevy of musicians playing everything from folk to jazz to country to soul to Americana, as well as indigenous dancers from Shakota Dance Troupe of nearby Fort Hall.
 The 2022 headliner, Steve Eaton, is a legendary Idaho musician who has been honored with the Governor’s Award for his contributions to the state’s culture.

 Your pass will get you into multiple performances at any of the venues throughout the festival weekend — but you can sweeten the deal by buying yours before Sept.
 1. After that day, passes will go from $100 to $125.
 To learn more and to purchase your pass, visit lavafolkfest.org.

 7. Raise a Glass at Oktoberfest: Is fall really fall without Oktoberfest?
-Lava’s annual celebration falls on October 1 this year, and it promises to be rollicking — belly up to the beer garden, don your best lederhosen for the Oktoberfest-Dressed costume contest, dance to live music, try to keep yourself steady during the beer tray relay, and stuff yourself with German pancakes.
+Lava’s annual celebration promises to be rollicking — belly up to the beer garden, don your best lederhosen for the Oktoberfest-Dressed costume contest, dance to live music, try to keep yourself steady during the beer tray relay, and stuff yourself with German pancakes.
 There will be plenty of fun for the kids, too, including pumpkin painting and a bounce house.
-Check the event page in September for more details.
+Check the event page for more details.

 Start your autumn adventure at Lava Hot Springs.
 Our many hotels, motels, RV parks, cabins, and camping spots make it the perfect home base, no matter how long your stay.
 For even more ideas, head to the trip itineraries section of our website and plan your next getaway!